 It was originally Kickstarted and moved through Steam Greenlight with the help of the community.
 Developer Rogue Star Games became somewhat notorious both in the development of FleetComm and for some of the antics that transpired outside the development realm and in the social media space [Disclosure: Slade Villena from Rogue Star helped provide some information for some #GamerGate coverage on this site.]
 After various delays the game has finally launched on Steam in what many are calling an incomplete state.

 The game uses what’s labeled as a “vibrant” visual art style with explosive saturation and bright neon coloring.
 Players will be tasked with directing around their squadron to blast enemy ships to pieces.
-You can see what the game looks like in action with the trailer below.

 The bright colors, spastic combat and shaking screens didn’t really go over too well with a lot of gamers, many of whom felt as if the visuals made it difficult to see what was going on.

 “Okay, the gameplay – the game claims to be a tactical shooter experience, but what that really means is that it’s Asteroids + Gradius’ Options with hideously convoluted controls and almost impossible to read graphics.
 The background (in this version at least) is a near solid black field with occasional dark red haze, and almost all enemies are the EXACT SAME COLOUR with no clearly visible highlights, so in order to clearly see what you’re shooting at, you need to hold your Scan button (Tab by default) to draw obnoxious yellow lines to every enemy in the arena.

 “This is also somehow worse than early alpha builds of the game, which were still pretty confusing to watch, but the background provided at least SOME contrast against the enemies.
 Basic readability and usability were clearly not the focus of development during this game’s many delays.”